-- asbestos cement sheeting often known simply as 'fibro', was used as a low-cost building material for many houses, sheds and garages, and came in a number of forms including flat sheets, corrugated sheets, weatherboards and patterned sheets

-- gaskets, brake shoes, disc pads, clutch housings or elevator brakes

-- asbestos cement pipes, gutters and flues

-- asbestos 'ropes' and 'blankets'

-- loose asbestos fibre insulation

-- vinyl floor tiles

-- thermal insulation (sprayed and non-sprayed).
+- asbestos cement sheeting often known simply as 'fibro', was used as a low-cost building material for many houses, sheds and garages, and came in a number of forms including flat sheets, corrugated sheets, weatherboards and patterned sheets - profiled sheets used on roofs, walls and flat sheets in flashings - gaskets, brake shoes, disc pads, clutch housings or elevator brakes - asbestos cement pipes, gutters and flumes - asbestos cement insulation products, such as woven 'ropes' and 'blankets' - loose asbestos fibre insulation.
+This type of asbestos in particular is extremely dangerous, even if undisturbed - plaster patching compounds - textured paint - vinyl floor tiles - thermal insulation (not sprayed on).

 Asbestos can be difficult to identify.
-You should take extra care when handling a renovation and encounter a material you're not 100% sure of.
+Members should take extra care when handling a renovation and encounter a material they're not 100% sure of.
 When in doubt, assume that the product probably contains asbestos.

-What should I do if I find asbestos at work or home?
+What to do if members find asbestos at work or home?